stanreee/sign-language-learning/src/backend/gather/README.md

 ### This folder contains python scripts to gather landmark data manually through your webcam

-# IMPORTANT: Before doing any training or data collection, make sure to *pull* from Rev1_app branch, this will help prevent any potential merge conflicts
+### IMPORTANT: Before doing any training or data collection, make sure to *pull* from Rev1_app branch, this will help prevent any potential merge conflicts

+### ALSO (especially important for newly introduced IDs): Before pushing your collected data, *make sure* to train the model and test how well the model works (noting the consistency and the confidence).
+Details on how to train the model can be found in the parent folder ```backend```

 ## How to use